query-ai/queryai-kibana-plugin/README.md

 # AI-Analyst

-AI-Analyst is a plugin to embed the Query.AI AI Analyst (https://ai.query.ai) in Kibana UI.
+Query.AI AI-Analyst Kibana UI plugin uses NLP to provide answers and insights from your data in Elastic stack.
+See https://query.ai for more information.

 ![Events](screenshot.png)